-Sculpture Prayer Garden draws support from community, beyond
+Sculpture Prayer Garden draws support from the community, beyond

 Max Greiner Jr., who founded The Coming King Foundation with his wife, Sherry, said he knows there are skeptics who question the foundation’s mission and its motives in creating a non-denominational Sculpture Prayer Garden, but he’s not discouraged nor deterred by the critics “because the people are coming.”